msantelli/m_peirce/README.md

 - The generator doesn't capitalize arguments properly
 - The sentences list are grammaticaly weird and very basic and are just placeholders.
 Any .txt with sentences will work if you want to use your own.
+- The wrong rule is paired with Disjunction Introduction, it should be A / A and B

 ---